wix-incubator/mjml-react/README.md

 npm install react react-dom mjml mjml-react
 ```

-And afterwars write a code like a pro:
+And afterwards write a code like a pro:

 ```js
 import {